artisticat1/obsidian-latex-suite/DOCS.md

 Visual snippets will not expand unless text is selected.

-When creating a visual snippet,
-- In a `replacement` string, when the snippet is expanded, the special string `${VISUAL}` is replaced with the current selection.
+When a visual snippet is expanded, the special string `${VISUAL}` in its replacement is replaced with the current selection.
-- A `replacement` function takes the selection as the parameter.
-    - A visual snippet will not expand if its `replacement` function returns `false` given the selection.

 #### Example
 ![visual snippets](gifs/visual_snippets.gif)